 Dieffenbachia also called the dumb cane plant.

 Easy to grow and will grow 4-8 ft. within time.
 Best if used in a container.
 This is one of those plants that love the artificial light and will also do good underneath a skylight.
+Mostly grown and used for indoor use in places where there is freezing temperatures.

 Peace Lily (Spathiphyllum)

-The Peace lily is a very easy to care for houseplant.
+The Peace lily is very easy to care for houseplant.
 It tolerates lots of shade and light.
 You can almost place it anywhere in a closet close the door and it will continue to thrive!
 It does like lots of water and humidity.
 It can also be used as a beta plant to help your fish survive in a water tank.

 Snake Plant (Sansiveria)

-Also called the Mother in law plant.
+Also called the Mother in law tongue plant.
 It’s used as an indoor plant in regions that get freezing temperatures outdoors.
 It is very easy to grow and rarely needs any attention at all.
 Place it in a nice looking container for year round interests.
 It does not like plant fertilizer and thrives in poor soils.

 Schefflera (Scheffler spp.)